pkonkle213/phillipkonkle-c-sharp-material/module-3/10_Intro_to_Vue/student-lecture/book-review-site/lecture-tasks.md

 ## Binding

 -[ ] Add pieces of data to the model
--[ ] Bind the inputs to data in the model
+-[ ] Bind the inputs to data in the model using v-model -[ ] Play with the Vue dev tools
--[ ] Make sure that numeric input is treated as numeric
+-[ ] Make sure that numeric input is treated as numeric -[ ] Display bound data in placeholders using mustache syntax

-Make sure you play with the Vue dev tools here

 ## V-For

 -[ ] Add a template for a single review in the HTML.
-Hard-coded data is fine -[ ] Add a piece of data for the reviews
+Hard-coded data is fine for now -[ ] Add a piece of data for the reviews
 -[ ] Use v-for to change the single review to multiple reviews -[ ] Set the properties of each review in the template